frenck/awesome-home-assistant/README.md

 Awesome Home Assistant is an amazing list for people trying to automate every aspect of their home.
-Automating your home is a long, hard, and never finished task that usually involves: Keeping the WAF (Wife Approval Factor) high enough.
+Automating your home is a long, hard, and never finished task that usually involves a lot of tinkering.

-There are several ways to get help and inspiration:
+There are several ways to get support and inspiration:

 - Chat on the [Home Assistant Discord](https://discordapp.com/invite/c5DvZ4e) server
 - Check out the [Home Assistant Community Forums](https://community.home-assistant.io/?u=frenck)